yuxian9542/take-a-break/apps/web/ENV_SETUP.md

 ./start_backend.sh
 ```

+## Firebase Setup

+1. Create a Firebase project at https://console.firebase.google.com/
+2. Enable Authentication:
+   - Go to Authentication > Sign-in method
+   - Enable Email/Password provider
+3. Enable Firestore Database:
+   - Go to Firestore Database
+   - Create database in production mode
+   - Set up security rules (see Firebase Console)
+4. Get your Firebase config:
+   - Go to Project Settings > General
+   - Scroll down to "Your apps" section
+   - Click on the web app icon (</>) or create a new web app
+   - Copy the config values to your `.env` file

 ## Notes

 - The web app will run on http://localhost:5173
 - The voice backend will run on http://localhost:8000
 - If the voice backend is not running, the voice chat interface will show a connection error but the rest of the app will work normally
+- Firebase authentication is required to use voice chat features
+- Conversation history is stored in Firestore and requires proper Firebase configuration